BohanXu-74/homemade-8-bit-cpu/README.md

 - Go in src folder
 - Choose a part or module of my CPU
-- there will be a dig file that uses Digital, a png containing the schematic, and a youtube video I made about it
+- there will be a dig file that uses Digital, a png containing the schematic
+- there will also be a decription file with a description and a youtube link

 ## Why I Built This